Profonanpe News

 Photo: Carlos Torres - ProPurús

-For one year, the Sawawo Hito 40 and Nueva Bella communities have been promoting the creation of two PCAs to protect their territories and natural resources.
+For the past year, the Sawawo Hito 40 and Nueva Bella communities have been promoting the creation of two PCAs to protect their territories and natural resources.

 The native communities of Sawawo Hito 40 and Nueva Bella (Ucayali) concluded the talking maps phase of their project to create Private Conservation Areas (PCA).
 Built through a participatory process, these maps allowed them to capture their ancestral knowledge, identify key areas for the subsistence and conservation of biodiversity and other vital elements for their communities.